Business Maps as a Framework

 describe the shape of the data within a Business Context

-and tend not to change over time, Values
+and tend not to change often over time, Values

-describe actual data not its shape, and is meant to change over time.
-Values
+describe actual data content not just its shape, and is meant to change over time, while keeping track of changes.

 could be individual instances of Things

-, aggregates of them, or configuration variables that the Business Context
+s, aggregates of any combination of them, configuration variables that the Business Context

 is performing because they represent what we value.
 For example the number of orders or customer feedback could be Values